ip-repo/exif-view/README.md

 ExifTool program is used for reading, writing and manipulating metadata in various file formats.
 Exif Viewer allow the users to choose a file and then by using ExifTool the metadata of the file is displayed in a neat html format.
 Exif Viewer also allow to save the metadata as text, html or csv.
 ## Install ExifTool
-This program was built to be used on windows so we will need to windows version of exiftool.
+This program was built to be used on windows so we will need to download the windows version of exiftool.
 Navigate to <a href="https://exiftool.org/">ExifTool</a> homepage and download the `Windows Executable` zip folder.
 ```console